dlaitine/SpringBootRestApp/README.md

 mvn spring-boot:run
 </code>

-REST will be available at http://localhost:8080

-Swagger will be available for testing and documentation at http://localhost:8080/swagger-ui.html#/task45controller
+Swagger will be available for testing and API documentation at http://localhost:8080/swagger-ui.html#/task45controller